sparshev/aquarium-fish/README.md

 Maybe in the future Fish will allow to manage the cluster CA and issue certificate for a new node, but for now just check openssl and https://github.com/jcmoraisjr/simple-ca for reference.

+Please note - Aquarium was designed as internal (not public internet-facing) service.
+It should be protected by your local/corp network and additional measures to improve preventing of the unauthorized access.

 #### Performance

 It really depends on how you want to run the Fish node, in general there are 2 cases: